Pigtails are one of the most underrated kiteboarding accessories. They're extremely useful but also expensive. Learn how to make a kite pigtail.

 They're also often better and more resistant than the original pigtails that come with a new kite bar.

 But you don't necessarily have to pay up to $50 for these small cords that fit quad-line kites and control bars.

-The alternative option is actually to produce them yourself.
-Here's how to make your homemade set of kite pigtails.
+The alternative is to produce them yourself.
+Here's how to make your own set of kite pigtails.

 If you're starting with a 24-inch ordinary line, you should expect a five-inch pigtail.
 Here's what you'll need: